Updated: Oct 10, 2021

 Dear sir, we would very much like to let your government know that we equally hold your country accountable for this vicious economical warfare on the devastated people of the DRC.
 Mr Secretary, in view of the hideous acts committed by the United States of America since the assassination of Patrice Emery Lumumba by the CIA, which has plunged KONGO into a cycle of unsustainable instabilities, before igniting the country three decades ago, we inform you that these abominable crimes will not remain unpunished before the Tribunal of History.
 Neither will America escape the Judgement of the Most High GOD of KONGO and beyond.
 Bukoko Ikoki, Citoyen ordinaire.

-As of Christ, we do not accuse.
+As of The Sun of Righteousness, we do not accuse.
 Neither do we judge, nor condemn.
 We do not stone.
 We do not curse.
 We bless our enemies and persecutors.
 While we let the dead bury their own dead, as we pick up our Cross, we revive our loved ones from lethal errors.